retr0mod8/dream-luck-mod/README.md

 ## How to compile?
 Open your favorite IDE in the project's directory and type in 'gradlew build'.
 A freshly built .JAR file should appear in 'build/libs/'.
-If not, god help you.

 ## License
 The mod is licensed under 'Creative Commons Zero v1.0 Universal' (aka you can do anything you want to do with the source and/or build)